carpentries-incubator/machine-learning-novice-sklearn/_episodes/04-ensemble-methods.md

 ## Stacking up some regression problems

-We've have a look at a bagging approach but we'll now take a look at a stacking approach and apply it to a regression problem and introduce a new dataset to play around with.
+We've had a look at a bagging approach but we'll now take a look at a stacking approach and apply it to a regression problem.
+We'll also introduce a new dataset to play around with.

 ### The diabetes dataset
 The diabetes dataset, contains 10 baseline variables for 442 diabetes patients where the target attribute is quantitative measure of disease progression one year after baseline.
-For more information please see [Efron et al., (2004)](https://web.stanford.edu/~hastie/Papers/LARS/LeastAngle_2002.pdf).
+For more information see [Efron et al., (2004)](https://web.stanford.edu/~hastie/Papers/LARS/LeastAngle_2002.pdf).
 The useful thing about this data it is available as part of the sci-kit learn library.
 We'll start by loading the dataset to explore the attributes.

 ~~~
 from sklearn.datasets import load_diabetes

 print(load_diabetes())
 ~~~
-{: . language-python}
+{: .language-python}

-Printing the dataset to the console, we can have a look at the attributes that make up the features of the dataset.
-How does this differ from a classification problem?
+By printing the dataset we can have a look at the attributes that make up the features of the dataset.

+> ## Exercise: A different question
+> How does this differ from a classification problem?
+{: .challenge}

-Lets start by splitting the dataset into test and train portions
+Lets start by splitting the dataset into training and testing subsets:

 ~~~
 X, y = load_diabetes(return_X_y=True)